OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 ### Windows environments

-If you are using Windows, set the `OPENZEPPELIN_BASH_PATH` environment variable to the fully qualified path of the `bash` executable.
+If you are using Windows, set the `OPENZEPPELIN_BASH_PATH` environment variable to the fully qualified path of the `bash` executable, using forward slashes.
+For example, with [Git for Windows](https://gitforwindows.org/):
-For example, if you are using [Git for Windows](https://gitforwindows.org/), add the following line in the `.env` file of your project (using forward slashes):
 ```env
 OPENZEPPELIN_BASH_PATH="C:/Program Files/Git/bin/bash"
 ```
+In a Foundry project, you can set this in your project's `.env` file.

 ## Usage